MaximKraev/site/README.md

 Codio Website
 ==============

+asdasd asd asd
+ as
+d
+asd
+ as
+d
+as
+d
+asd

 Test Branch

 his is the repository for the Codio website.
 It is primarily a [Middleman](http://middlemanapp.com/) application, which is a static site generator.